wangtingc/stacklstm/README.md

         - _replace_by_widx  : replace the leaves with word index
         - _convert_to_binary: special case - if there is only one word in the sentence, parser won't return a Tree but a string
         - tree_to_btree     : convert constituent tree to binarized tree
-        - proc: convert     : trees to list, including [x, a, p]
+        - proc              : trees to list, including [x, a, p]
         - _proc_single      : proc single sample to [xi, ai, pi]

 ===============
 Preprocess: SnilLoader

     @ func:
         - __init__          : init raw data path and data direcotry
         - load_data         : load the entire data